devbret/online-opsec/README.md

 Economic dangers can include theft of digital currencies or loss of reputation.

 ### Relevancy
-The need to remain secure when using the Internet is relevant to everyone; regardless of who, what, why, how, where and/or when one is.
+The need to remain secure when using the Internet (when creating a digital footprint) is relevant to everyone; regardless of who, what, why, how, where and/or when one is.
 This is a consequence of and opportunity for/from an open Internet.
-Savvy users must thus be relatively proactive to be effective citizens, Online or off.
+Savvy users must thus be relatively proactive to be effective participants.

 Moving forward, threat models are covered first, followed by specific tools; ever reaching for that meta (yet granular) agency, an ideal state indeed.